-Our unique trek-climb is Mera Peak in a loop, on a newly constructed trail down the Hongu Valley and, while we are there, a little exploration in the Upper Hongu Valley.
+Our unique trek-climb is Mera Peak in a loop, on a newly constructed trail down the Hongu Valley and, while we are there, some exploration of the panoramas and mountain lakes that litter the Upper Hongu Valley.
 Unlike most Mera expeditions that stay in lodges, we need to camp on the way out.
-So, if this is a small team, we will camp relatively lightweight, if a bigger team then we camp in our normal style.
+So, if this is a small team, we will teahouse trek in and camp relatively lightweight, if a bigger team then we camp all the way in our normal style.

 Mera Peak is a true "trekking peak" in that it is a walk up (except for a short five meter steep section to the very summit) and so the best non-technical trekking peak for people who want to test themselves at altitude.
 The climb from high camp is crevassed though and so we do rope up, and practice prior.
 Fit novices welcome!

 The panorama from Mera's summit is incredible, including five 8000m peaks: Everest #1, Kanchenjunga #3, Lhotse #4, Makalu #5 and Cho Oyu #6, and a sea of others, plus endless layers of hills to the south.
 During our walk out, the mountain panoramas are no less stunning amid sheer, soaring 7000m mountains.

-Planned with altitude acclimatization in mind, our up-to-date itinerary now starts with a private bus/jeep ride to Salleri-Phaplu, so no risk of the sometimes delayed Lukla flight upsetting the climbing plans.
-This is an balanced by a few extra hills, a strenuous workout prior, with recovery over two rest days before the climb.
+Planned with altitude acclimatization in mind (and is significantly better than starting in Lukla), our up-to-date itinerary now starts with an overland journey to Salleri-Phaplu, so no risk of the sometimes delayed Lukla flight upsetting the climbing plans.
+This is an balanced by a few extra hills, a strenuous workout prior, but with sound recovery time before the climb.
 Similarly at the end of the trek, we drive back so no chance of delayed flights either.

-All in all, this is the best expedition for somebody wanting a personal best altitude, who loves Nepal peak experience and wants a trek-climb with a little extra spice.
+All in all, this is the best expedition for somebody wanting a personal best altitude, who loves the Nepal peak experience and the jaw-dropping scenery, and wants a small group camping trek-climb with a little extra exploratory spice.

 + awesome summit panorama including 5x 8000m peaks